Miss Universe India 2025

 Miss Universe India 2025 is the 2nd edition of the Miss Universe India pageant, held on 18 August 2025 in Jaipur, Rajasthan.
 This edition was organized by the Glamanand Group, the parent organization of Miss Universe India.

 At the end of the event, Rhea Singha crowned Manika Vishwakarma as her successor.
-She will represent India at the 74th Miss Universe Pageant in November 2025 in Thailand.
+She represented India at the 74th Miss Universe Pageant on November 21, 2025 in Thailand where she finished as Top 30.